 For people across Yemen, life is incredibly challenging:

-- An estimated 15.7 million people do not have access to safe drinking water (OCHA, 2017)
+- 20.5 million people do not have access to safe water and sanitation facilities (WHO, 2021)

 Islamic Relief in Yemen